mental32/monty/README.md

 ## Brief

-Monty is an attempt to provide a completely organic dialect of Python that is capable of being AOT compiled in the same manner as C, Haskell or Rust are.
+Monty (/ˈmɒntɪ/) is an attempt to provide a completely organic dialect of Python that is capable of being AOT compiled in the same manner as C, Haskell or Rust are.

 At a high level monty can be closely compared with what TypeScript does for the JavaScript community.
-The core contrast between Monty and TypeScript however is that TS is a strict syntactical superset of JS Monty is a strict syntactical subset of Python.
+The core contrast between Monty and TypeScript however is that TS is a strict syntactical superset of JS, Monty is a strict syntactical subset of Python.
 Meaning that TS adds backwards incompatible syntax to JS where Monty disallows existing Python syntax in a backwards compatible manner.